achrafouajid/Mnist-cnn/README.md

 # 🧠 MNIST Handwritten Digit Recognition API

-A lightweight Flask API for recognizing handwritten digits (0–9) drawn on a phone, tablet, or web canvas.
+A lightweight Flask API for recognizing handwritten digits (0–9).
 The model is trained on the MNIST dataset using a Convolutional Neural Network (CNN) and enhanced preprocessing to handle **real-world, thick-stroke digits** drawn by users.

 ---